MorganBDT/brighten-mdd-outcome-predict/README.md

 # Data analysis code for: Talbot et al. 2025, Comorbid anxiety predicts lower odds of MDD improvement in a trial of smartphone-delivered interventions

 This repository contains the data analysis code for the paper:
-Talbot, Morgan B., Jessica M. Lipschitz, and Omar Costilla-Reyes.
-"Comorbid anxiety predicts lower odds of MDD improvement in a trial of smartphone-delivered interventions." arXiv preprint arXiv:2409.11183 (2025).
+Talbot, Morgan B., Jessica M. Lipschitz†, and Omar Costilla-Reyes†.
+"Comorbid anxiety predicts lower odds of MDD improvement in a trial of smartphone-delivered interventions."
+Journal of Affective Disorders (2025). †Co-Senior Authors.

 ## Abstract